23003324/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 5.Assign the label column (v1) to variable x and the message text column (v2) to variable y.

-Split the dataset into training and testing sets using an 80-20 split with train_test_split().
+6.Split the dataset into training and testing sets using an 80-20 split with train_test_split().

-Convert the text data into numerical format using CountVectorizer to prepare for model training.
+7.Convert the text data into numerical format using CountVectorizer to prepare for model training.

-Initialize the Support Vector Machine classifier (SVC) and train it on the vectorized training data.
+8.Initialize the Support Vector Machine classifier (SVC) and train it on the vectorized training data.

-Predict the labels of the test set using the trained SVM model.
+9.Predict the labels of the test set using the trained SVM model.

-Evaluate the model’s performance by calculating and printing the accuracy score using accuracy_score().
+10.Evaluate the model’s performance by calculating and printing the accuracy score using accuracy_score().

 ## Program:
 ```